replikativ/chat42/README.md

 ### Client development

 Just run figwheel and edit `core.cljs` as needed.
+If the replikativ parts are un clear, also have a look at the [API walkthrough](http://replikativ.io/tut/get-started.html).

 ~~~clojure
 lein figwheel